When my son was born, my midwife recommended a cherry pit pillow to help with his stomach aches.

 Now for the fun part—sewing!

 - Cut your fabric: Cut a piece measuring around 18×22 cm (7×8.7 inches).
 Of course you can adapt the size unless you want to put it in the bunny we’ll later make.
+If you don’t put it in the bunny I recommend a thicker material.
+For the bunny it needs to be flexible.

 - Fold it in half: You’ll get a rectangle measuring 18×11 cm (7×4.3 inches).